hunterpankey/baseball-game-translations-site/src/about.md

 ---
-title: About Title # will be overwritten by SEO.title below
+title: About This Site # will be overwritten by SEO.title below
 date: 2020-08-05
 layout: page
 eleventyNavigation: